deepsoul/agency-boilerplate-generator/README.md

 ### Updates Version 0.1.3
 Possibility to create a template without a JS-Controller

+### Updates Version 0.1.5
+removed controller class in templates

+### Updates Version 0.1.7
+Possibility to create ES6-Controller<br> removed Boilerplate 2.0/2.1<br>
+added new image optimizer task

 ### Issues
 when generating subfolders, the pathes in the generated JS-Controller must be edited to match.
-(only with hbs-template, this issue is fixed with hbs-package-template)
+<br>(only with hbs-template, this issue is fixed with hbs-package-template)

 ### Installation